vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 men and women; said to be well-known in Karnataka ; draw svastikas in five colours (blue &c. ), and they are to be presented to Viṣṇu; worship of Viṣṇu in temple or on land; Vratarka folios 3565-358 from Bhav.
 U (questions its

-authoritativeness ) Hamsavrata-bathe with recitation of Puruṣasūkta; tarpana
+authoritativeness ) Hamsavrata-bathe with recitation of Puruṣasūkta; tarpaṇa

 and japa with same; worship Janardana called Hamsa in